What to Look for in a QA Testing Platform

-When choosing a QA testing platform, it is tempting to simply go through a checklist of product features.
+When choosing a test management tool, it is tempting to simply go through a checklist of product features.
 However, in today’s highly competitive and fast-moving software market, leading enterprises need support and resources that go beyond basic product requirements.
 Teaming up with a software quality platform provider that offers best-of-breed technology as well as value-added services can help QA teams stay ahead of the curve and get a higher return on their investment.

 At QASymphony, we know what it takes to build successful business alliances with developers and testers, but we also understand that customers need to check out all of their options to make a confident, strategic purchasing decision.
 A little research quickly reveals that not all providers are created equal.